 In the Lytics UI, you will see a max of 500 topics.
 Lytics keeps all of your topics, but only the top 500 are surfaced in the UI.

-- As you blacklist topics, Lytics will backfill to show 500.
+- As you block topics, Lytics will backfill to show 500.

-- You can whitelist topics to ensure that they make the top 500.
+- You can allow specific topics to ensure that they make the top 500.

 If you have other content on your site outside of web pages or images (e.g. PDFs) that you’d like to derive topics from and have them generate affinities, Lytics will need to develop a plan to bring those in using our APIs.
 Read more on adding new documents.

 All topics - NLP derived or custom topics - will allow for two things:

 - Building a content collection with the topics.